adjeielias90/Real-World-Datascience/customer_behavioral_interest_prediction/readme.md

 enrolled -> whether or not they enrolled to use our premium service after the trial. boolean. enrolled_date -> date user enrolled.

+To Recap: Our aim is to produce a model that will label every new user as likely or unlikely to subscribe to a paid service.
+A company armed with this information can better narrow down targeted marketing to users.

 ### Dependencies